favzqn/garden/content/Surah Al-Baqarah 2:208.md

 **Contextual Background**:

-- Surah Al-Baqarah is the second and longest chapter of the Quran, covering various aspects of faith, law, guidance, and stories of previous prophets.
+- Surah Al-Baqarah is the second and longest chapter of the [[Quran]], covering various aspects of faith, law, guidance, and stories of previous prophets.
 - This particular verse is part of a broader discussion on the importance of obedience to God's guidance and the dangers of following falsehood.

 **Key Themes**: